safl/yace/docs/source/usage/index.rst

 Running **yace** requires that you have:

 1. Installed **yace** and auxilary :ref:`sec-tools`
-2. A :ref:`sec-idl` file describing your C API
+2. A :ref:`sec-idl` file describing your C API or a Yace-compatible C-header

 To satisfy the first point, then see :ref:`sec-install`.
 For the second point, then you can consult :ref:`sec-idl` for reference to define a :ref:`sec-idl-files` from scratch.

 Command-Line Interface
 ======================